google/purr/README.md

 Support for Mac or Windows may be provided in future, but is not a current priority.

+### Installation
+1. Clone the repo
+2. Add the scripts directory to your path
+3. Run using "purr"

+purr requires the following commands to be defined to run correctly: `purr`, `pbcopy_purr`, and `fzf_purr`.
+You can import these files from the repo into a location already in your path (Ex. `/usr/bin/`), or source the symlinks from the included scripts directory.

+Both `fzf_purr` and `pbcopy_purr` are simply bundled versions of the public programs.
+If your local version of fzf is >= to the version of the bundled fzf binary, you can create a symlink from `fzf_purr` to `fzf`; ditto with `pbcopy_purr`.

 ### Guide
 purr includes a simple tool to help select the device serial from adb devices, or can read from the $ANDROID_SERIAL environment variable if set.
 Otherwise, purr has six command-line parameters: